Tailgate Safety Talks

 Heat exhaustion is much less dangerous.
 The major signs are pale, clammy skin with heavy sweating and extreme weakness.
 The body temperature may be near normal and the person may have a headache and may vomit.
 For mild heat exhaustion, take a break, loosen clothing, and slowly drink water to cool down.
 You can take steps to prevent heat disorders by drinking plenty of water throughout the day.
 Don't take salt tablets because they actually cause additional dehydration and can cause blood pressure to elevate.

 Sunburns can be as simple as turning slightly red or enough to cause blistering, fever, nausea, and permanent scarring.
-Almost everyone has suffered through one sunburn sometime during their lifetime.
-A sunburn is a skin reaction to light rays, not heat rays.
+Almost everyone has suffered through sunburn sometime during their lifetime.
+Sunburn is a skin reaction to light rays, not heat rays.
 That's why it is possible for someone to get burned on a cold, sunny day.
 There are many common misconceptions about when people will and will not get a sunburn.
 Some people think they will not burn on hazy, overcast days.
 Actually these conditions can enhance the effect of the sun on the skin.